Mick Foley: Various feuds (2005–2006)

-Sporadic appearances and SmackDown color commentator (2007–2008)
+Sporadic appearances, SmackDown color commentator and second departure (2007–2008)

-Seven months later, Foley returned to Raw as a face on March 5, 2007, with the storyline being that he tricked McMahon into giving him his job back.
-At Vengeance, Foley wrestled in a WWE Championship Challenge match involving WWE Champion John Cena, Randy Orton, King Booker, and Bobby Lashley.
+Seven months later, Foley returned on the March 5, 2007 episode of Raw with the storyline being that he tricked McMahon into giving him his job back, turning face once again.
+At Vengeance on June 24, Foley wrestled in a WWE Championship Challenge match involving WWE Champion John Cena, Randy Orton, King Booker, and Bobby Lashley.
 Cena retained by pinning Foley.
-A month later, Foley made an appearance on Raw as the special guest referee for a match between Jonathan Coachman and Mr. McMahon's storyline illegitimate son Hornswoggle.
-Foley then made an appearance on SmackDown the same week, where he defeated Coachman with Hornswoggle as the special guest referee.
-On the January 7, 2008 episode of Raw, Foley and his tag team partner Hornswoggle qualified for the Royal Rumble by defeating The Highlanders, but Foley was eliminated by Triple H during the Royal Rumble match.
+On the October 29 episode of Raw, Foley made an appearance on as the special guest referee for a match between Jonathan Coachman and Mr. McMahon's storyline illegitimate son Hornswoggle.
+Foley then made an appearance on SmackDown! the same week, where he defeated Coachman with Hornswoggle as the special guest referee.
+On the January 7, 2008, episode of Raw, Foley and his tag team partner Hornswoggle qualified for the Royal Rumble on January 27 by defeating The Highlanders, but Foley was eliminated by Triple H during the Royal Rumble match.

-Foley debuted as a color commentator for SmackDown alongside Michael Cole at Backlash in 2008, replacing Jonathan Coachman.
-On the edition of August 1 of SmackDown, Foley was kayfabe attacked by Edge during Edge's promo for his SummerSlam match against The Undertaker.
+Foley debuted as a color commentator for SmackDown alongside Michael Cole at Backlash on April 27, replacing Jonathan Coachman.
+On the August 1 episode of SmackDown, Foley was kayfabe attacked by Edge during Edge's promo for his Hell in a Cell match against The Undertaker at SummerSlam on August 17.
 Foley sat out the August 8 SmackDown to sell his recovery from the injuries.
 Tazz filled in for Foley as a color commentator on SmackDown, while Raw wrestler Matt Striker filled in for Tazz on ECW.
 Foley told Long Island Press pro wrestling columnist Josh Stewart in August 2008 that "creatively, the announcing job wasn't working out too well".
 He expanded with Dave Meltzer on the Observer radio show that the environment was creatively frustrating.
 Foley allowed his contract with WWE to expire on September 1, 2008, and quietly left the company.